imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 let y : int = (Z.of_nativeint (5n))
 ```

-If the constraints are found to be unsatisfiable, the result is not
+If the constraints are found to be unsatisfiable, the system will return "Unsatisfiable".
+For instance:

 ```
 result = session.instance('fun x -> x * x < 0')